go-to-k/delstack/README.md

 ## GitHub Actions

-You can use delstack in GitHub Actions Workflow.
+You can use delstack with parameters **"stack-name" and "region"** in GitHub Actions Workflow.

 ```yaml
 jobs: